 Whether you decide to go for an off-the-shelf solution, or a custom solution, all software projects carry their own risks of failure.
-There are 7 main points we consider with our clients before embarking on a software project, to minimise this risk of failure and set you up for success:
+There are 7 main points we consider with our clients before embarking on a software development project, to minimise this risk of failure and set you up for success:

 Modifications / Customisations

 Implementing an off-the-shelf product might seem like the easiest solution to your problem, however, we find it very rare that an off-the-shelf product will provide you with the exact functionality your organisation requires.
 In most cases, modifications and customisations are required, which may be small tweaks to the system, or much more complex changes.
-The extent of modifications might not be clearly defined at the start of the project, and as a result, costs can often spiral upwards.
+The extent of modifications might not be clearly defined at the start of development, and as a result, costs can often spiral upwards.

 Conforming to Best Practice

 Off-the-shelf software products often encapsulate industry best practice.
 In many cases, this might be an improvement for an organisation, however, changing organisational processes to conform to the processes of a software product, are often difficult to implement.
 You might get resistance from employees who are used to doing their job a particular way, and organisation-wide processes can be time-consuming to roll out.

 Changing with the Business